-What Is Charting With a Jury in Mind: How Is It Done?
+What Is Charting With a Jury in Mind & How Is It Done?

 Precision and accuracy are paramount in healthcare—especially regarding medical records.
 As treatments and technologies advance, thorough documentation remains essential.
 Proper charting enhances the quality of patient care and advances medicine.
 It also plays a critical role in protecting both patients and healthcare providers.